 In landscapes with difficult and unstable environmental conditions, mobility often plays a vital role.
-Despite its topographic diversity and variety of ecological niches (for example the oases of the central plateau or the mountain valleys of the Zagros), the Iranian highlands are a region of heightened mobility and with integrative capacities for external groups.
-Regional and local mobility are closely tied to economic strategies and the routine use of variable ecological systems, whereas interregional mobility and migration are matters of trade but also of one-time moves such as chain migrations.
-Here again, multi-scalarity is an essential research element.
+Despite its topographic diversity and variety of ecological niches (for example the oases of the central plateau or the mountain valleys of the Zagros), the Iranian Highlands is a region of heightened mobility and with integrative capacities for external groups.
+Regional and local mobility are closely tied to economic strategies and the routine use of variable ecological systems, whereas interregional mobility and migration are matters of trade, but also of one-time moves such as chain migrations.
+Here, again, multi-scalarity is an essential research element.
 From this perspective, it can also be fruitful for the analysis to focus on the interactions between mobility and networks in relation to the phenomenon of migration itself, and at the same time to go beyond the debates about the cultural-historical and cultural-anthropological paradigms in archaeology (Burmeister 2022).

 Mobility structures are already visible in the polydirectional spread of different groups at the beginning of the Upper Palaeolithic, for example at Ghar-e Boof in the Zagros (Ghasidian 2014; Heydari-Guran 2015).

-Hypotheses of migraton are connected to a debate on Neolithization in certain regions of southwestern Iran (e.g. Zeidi et al. 2012).
-Early indications of a spread of a Neolithic way of life are found along the Zagros Mountains, whereas such societies appear only later on the central plateau.
+Hypotheses of migration are connected to a debate on Neolithisation in certain regions of southwestern Iran (e.g. Zeidi et al. 2012).
+Early indications of a spread of a Neolithic way of life are found along the Zagros Mountains, whereas on the central plateau, such societies only appear later.

 Beginning in the early 3rd mill.
 BCE, we see a clear change in northern and western Iran as well as the central plateau, caused by intrusions from the northwest that are Trans-Caucasian in character.
 These groups took possession of settled landscapes (e.g. Kangavar valley, Qazvin plain), but also inserted themselves into pre-existing Late Chalcolithic economic systems.
 However, this “Kura-Araxes expansion” also brought about new forms of transhumance and extensive herd keeping (Summers 2014).
 The precise balance between integration and takeover as well as the social and economic mechanisms by which these took place are in need of more detailed investigation.